webrogue-runtime/webrogue-runtime.github.io/index.md

 It might seem that webrogue depends on browser.
 It is not so.
-You can run webrogue without any sort of browser, for example, on Windows Command Prompt, on Linux over SSH, on macOS in terminal app, potentially even on DOS.
+You can run webrogue without any sort of browser installed, and webrogue does not ships any.